BigBaz54/leaf_classification/README.md

-# leaf_classification
+# Leaf classification

 This project is a part of the IFT712 course at Université de Sherbrooke.
 It was made in collaboration with [Alexandre Theisse](https://github.com/AlexTheisse) and [Tom Sartori](https://github.com/tom-sartori).

-The goal of this project is to classify leaves from images using several machine learning algorithms available in the `scikit-learn` library.
+The goal of this project is to classify leaves from features extracted from their images and from the images themselves using several classification algorithms available in the `scikit-learn` library.
 The dataset used is the [Folio Leaf Dataset](https://www.kaggle.com/c/leaf-classification/data) from Kaggle.

-## Contributeurs
+## Contributors

 |          Nom          | Matricule  |   CIP    |                                        Mail                                         |
 |:---------------------:|:----------:|:--------:|:-----------------------------------------------------------------------------------:|